danielibarrola/actions/culprit_finder/README.md

 - `--job` (Optional): The specific job name within the workflow to monitor for pass/fail.
 If not provided, the tool checks the overall workflow conclusion.
 - `--clear-cache`: (Optional) Deletes the local state file before execution to start a fresh bisection.
+- `--cross-repo-dep`: (Optional) A cross-repository dependency in the format `owner/repo`.
+This allows finding a culprit commit in a dependency if the issue isn't found in the main repository.
+Must be used with `--dep-pin-file`.
+- `--dep-pin-file`: (Optional) Path to the file in the primary repository that pins the dependency commit SHA (e.g., `revision.bzl`).
+Must be used with `--cross-repo-dep`.

 ### State Persistence and Resuming